SummerpanKing/DReSS/README.md

 ## 2. DReSS: Decentrality Related Street-view and Satellite-view dataset
 DReSS dataset covers over 400 \(km^2\) in each of eight diverse cities around the world.
 The dataset consists of 422,760 aerial images sourced from Esri World Imagery, captured at zoom level 18 with a ground resolution of approximately 0.597 \(m\).
 Each aerial image has a resolution of (224 × 224) pixels.
 Additionally, DReSS features 174,934 street-view panoramas obtained using the Google Street View.
 These panoramas are randomly distributed within the coverage area of the aerial images, with an average interval of about 500 \(m\) between samples.
 The panoramas are North-aligned, and each has a resolution of (2048 × 1024) pixels.

-To download the DReSS dataset (including aerial images and IDs of street-view images), you can click: [🤗DReSS](https://huggingface.co/datasets/SummerpanKing/DReSS).

 ### City distribution

 ![dataset_locations](./figures/dataset_locations.jpg)

+To download the DReSS dataset, you can follow the instructions below:

 ### Street-View Image download